 We saw hundreds of jellyfish swimming at different depths in the inky black water and a great blue heron perched to dive for fish on the rocky island.
 I will definitely go kayaking again but perhaps only when the water is calm.

 We like to attend community events when visiting small towns if possible, as it is a fun way to get more of a feel for what life is like for the people who live there.

-We attended the Premiere of a short film that was filmed on Quadra by a local Director with local actors.
-It was $5 to attend and there was a massive turn out.
+We attended the premiere of a short film that was filmed on Quadra by a local director with local actors.
+It was $5 to attend and there was a massive turnout.
 There were complimentary homemade goodies, popcorn as well as tea and coffee on offer.

-It was well shot and interesting but I found it a bit hard to follow in regards to the same character being played by 3 different people at different ages.
+It was well shot and interesting but I found it a bit hard to follow in regards to the same character being played by three different people at different ages.
 They gave awards to the cast and crew who attended after the film finished.
 It was a nice feeling to be a part of it.

-The first couple of draws we didn’t win anything but on the last draw we won a massive ham and some sausages.
-Trav thinks that having a raffle for meat is pretty funny but as a New Zealander, this is pretty normal to me.
+The first couple of draws we didn’t win anything but on the last draw, we won a massive ham and some sausages.
+Trav thought that having a raffle for meat is pretty funny but as a New Zealander, this is pretty normal to me.

 Linda’s friend Frank lives down the road and is a very talented Stonemason.
 As well as building the outdoor fireplace at Linda’s, he was building one in his own backyard along with a pizza oven and invited us all over for a drink by the fire one night.